Dustyroom/flat-kit-doc/index.md

 **Deep.** Color below the surface.

 *   **Gradient Texture.** Use this one if you are looking for something fancy.
-You create a gradient using a usual color ramp, add up to 8 color stops onto the ramp and save it as a texture.
+You can create a depth gradient consisting of several colors.
+Using a Gradient Editor ramp, you can add up to 8 color stops onto the ramp.
 Now you have a _Shallow_ color, _Deep_ color and anything you want in between (see _Pool_ demo scene).

 ![Water color source — gradient](FlatKit_Manual_Images/water-color-source-gradient.png)
 > Water color source - gradient.
 Clicking on the color window opens the Gradient Editor.